desmccarter/ladywood/README.md

 #### Page Object Pattern - PageFactory Example

-This example attempts to show how the [Google Search Page](https://wwww.google.com) can be represented using the Page Object Pattern.
+This example shows how the [Google Search Page](https://wwww.google.com) can be represented using the Page Object Pattern using the [SeleniumHQ PageFactoy](https://github.com/SeleniumHQ/selenium/wiki/PageFactory) library.

 ##### Manually coded page class using standard SeleniumQA PageFactory